 by Michael W. Ferguson

 The probability of entering and remaining in an intellectually elite profession such as Physician, Judge, Professor, Scientist, Corporate Executive, etc. increases with IQ to about 133.
-It then falls about 1/3 by 140.
-By 150 IQ the probability has fallen by 97%!
+It then falls by about 1/3 at 140.
+By 150 IQ the probability has fallen from its peak by 97%!
 In other words, a significant percentage of people with IQs over 140 are being systematically and, most likely inappropriately, excluded from the population that addresses the biggest problems of our time or who are responsible for assuring the efficient operation of social, scientific, political and economic institutions.
 This benefits neither the excluded group nor society in general.
 For society, it is a horrendous waste of a very valuable resource.
 For the high IQ person it is a personal tragedy, commonly resulting in unrealized social, educational and productive potential.
+The above statistics are the result of dividing the Gaussian distribution of 126 with a standard deviation of 6.7 by the IQ distribution of the total population.

 In the popular culture, IQ has become a point of contention.
 Many people credulously accept that the eminent have very high IQs and that people of ordinary accomplishment have ordinary IQs.
 For example, it was widely reported that Garry Kasparov has an IQ of 190.
 In truth, his IQ is verified to be 135.
 Others, often based on Steven J. Gould's book, 'The Mismeasure of Man' subscribe to the assertion that IQ is a useless oversimplification that primarily measures how well a person takes IQ tests.